inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 **Full Access to Priesthood and Ordinances**

-We reaffirm that mental health and neurological conditions, including those requiring uncommon psychological emotional regulation procedures or conditions such as Tourette Syndrome, do not deprive any worthy member of access to the priesthood or sacred ordinances.
+We reaffirm that mental health and neurological conditions, including those requiring uncommon psychological emotional regulation procedures or conditions such as Tourette Syndrome, do not deprive any worthy member of access to the priesthood or sacred ordinances and the service in the Church.
 This includes situations where a person's emotional or neurological wellbeing requires:

 - Specific clothing items
 - Medical or therapeutic devices